sureshm92/TestProject/README.md

 ```
 - after import go to updates@cp.clinicalresearch.com mail box and approve this email.
 Ask about how to get access to this mailbox

+- then turn on email send "Allow All Profiles to Use this From Address"
 then open setup:

 ```sh